ClaranceJayasena/java/README.md

 You need to modify the hibernate.cfg.xml file according to the database.

-This application tested by using MSSQL server Database.
+This application tested  using MSSQL server Database.

 You need to add JDBC drive to you class path or Update pom.xml file according to the database.